Skip to main content

 What it is

 A direct cremation is a simple cremation with no funeral service and no mourners at the crematorium.
-The body is collected by the funeral director, cremated, and the ashes are returned to the family.
-The UK average cost is around £1,647, but prices start from around £1,000 with some providers.
+The person is collected by the funeral director, cremated, and their ashes returned to the family.
+The UK average cost is £1,628 (SunLife Cost of Dying Report 2026), and published prices start from around £1,095 with the national providers.
 This is significantly cheaper than a traditional funeral but still a private, dignified arrangement.
 See our full cost of dying guide for a complete breakdown.

 You can still hold a memorial